New Canaan Prenuptial Agreement Lawyer

 The Connecticut Prenuptial Agreement Act also helps a court determine whether or not a Connecticut prenuptial agreement is enforceable.
 The validity of a prenuptial agreement can be challenged when any of the following situations occur:

-- If the spouse challenging the agreement was not given the opportunity to consult with an attorney prior to signing the agreement.
-It is mandatory that both spouses are given sufficient time before their wedding to consult an attorney for legal advice;
+- If the spouse challenging the agreement was not allowed to consult with an attorney before signing the agreement.
+Both spouses must be given sufficient time before their wedding to consult an attorney for legal advice

 Connect with One of Our Experienced New Canaan Prenuptial Agreement Lawyers Today